Jony (singer)

-Jahid Afrail oglu Huseynli (Cahid Əfrail oğlu Hüseynli; Джахид Афраил оглы Гусейнли; born 29 February 1996), known professionally as Jony, is an Azerbaijani-born Russian singer and songwriter.
+Jahid Afrayil oglu Huseynli (Cahid Əfrayıl oğlu Hüseynli; Джахид Афраил оглы Гусейнли; born 29 February 1996), known professionally as Jony, is a Russian singer and songwriter of Azerbaijani descent.
 He is the winner of the second season of the Russian reality singing show The Masked Singer (2021) on NTV.

 Winner of the Golden Gramophone Award, Zhara Music Awards, Muz-TV and New Radio Awards.
 Winner of the 2023 30 Under 30 rating in the Music category.

-In 2024, he became a coach on the eleventh season of The Voice Kids.
+In 2024, he became a coach on the eleventh season of the Russian edition of The Voice Kids.

 Early life and education

 Jahid was born on February 29, 1996, in Baku to Azerbaijani parents.
 At the age of 4, he moved with his family to Moscow.
 At the age of 6, he went to the 1925th gymnasium in Novokosino.
 In the first grade, he began to sing in the school choir and impressed his teachers with his vocals.
 In ninth grade, he realized that he wanted to seriously pursue music.

 However, Jony's father did not support his decision, as he wanted him to follow in his footsteps and become a businessman.
 After graduating from school, Jony entered State University of Management at the Faculty of International Business without much enthusiasm.

 After completing his Master's degree, Jony realized that he wanted to play music professionally and asked his father to give him a chance to try his hand at it."I was 22 years old when I asked my father to give me a chance to try my hand at something I love.
 Working for my father, who is the director of the company, is the easiest way, but he did not suit me and did not satisfy my ambitions.

 I only added at the same time that if something doesn’t work out for me, I will return and admit that I am a fool.
 But in the depths of my soul I knew that I could not come to my father with my head bowed and admit my defeat - what kind of man am I after that?".